MaalyALkaraki/syllabus/node-db/week-17/sql2-more-queries.md

 2. Update your new customer records with address, city, country and post code details (you can make these up).
 3. Delete all paid invoices dated more than one month ago.
-4. Update a reservation that has no checkout date with a room number and a checkout date of 5 days after checkin (as you might when a customer checks in).
+4. Update reservation id 33 with a new room number 303 and a checkout date of 5 days after checkin (as you might when a customer checks in).

 ---
 ## The Vexing Question of NULL